-The GV-Control Center software is an integrated security management system that provides a handy tool to maintain central monitoring station operation.
-GV-Control Center introduces a comprehensive solution that provides center operators with time efficiency to control networked GV-Systems and I/O devices.
-With GV-Control Center, multiple GV-Systems and I/O devices within a DVR server farm can be managed and maintained efficiently to enhance their monitoring performance and ensure smooth operation.
+The GV-Control Center is integrated security management software that provides a handy tool to maintain central monitoring station.
+GV-Control Center is a comprehensive solution for central operators to efficiently control GV-System (GV-DVR/NVR), GV-VMS, GV-Recording Server and I/O devices.
+With GV-Control Center, multiple GeoVision surveillance and video management systems can be managed and maintained efficiently to enhance their monitoring performance and ensure smooth operation.

 The Control Center's features and capabilities include the followings.